USCIB Announces New Manager, ATA Carnet

 PRIMARY RESPONSIBILITIES

-• Lead policy expert and work product drafter on U.S. Congress, U.N., single country and developing countries portfolios.
-Support VP on OECD and U.S. government, and European (member state and European commission) tax policy portfolios.
+• Lead policy expert and work product drafter on U.S. Congress, OECD pillars, and single country (non-US jurisdictions) portfolios.
+Support SVP on U.S. government, European Commission, United Nations, and other OECD tax policy portfolios.

 • Prepare and participate in internal USCIB planning meetings, webinars, Tax Committee meetings and events, and the annual OECD international tax conference.